 - have sound, up to date, knowledge of assessment in higher education

-- have time to carry out the preparatory work and attend the whole of the workshop day (or with remote delivery of the process, the two half-day workshops), and to have time to run the PDC in the longer-term.
+- have time to carry out the preparatory work and attend the whole of the workshop day, and to have time to run the Personal Development for External Examiners course in the longer-term.

-48 UK higher education providers have adopted the Professional Development Course to train their own staff to become external examiners.
+48 UK higher education providers have adopted the Personal Development for External Examiners Course to train their own staff to become external examiners.
 They are:

 King's College London